Jantwi23/Jenkins-Repo/README.md

 6. **Trigger Deployment**: Trigger the deployment process manually or automatically based on your preferred criteria.

-For detailed instructions and troubleshooting tips, refer to the [Setup Guide](docs/setup.md).

 ## Usage

 To deploy a Docker image using the Jenkins pipeline: